jagadeeshpodilapu/id_doc_kit/README.md

 # id_doc_kit

-A lightweight, production-ready Flutter/Dart toolkit for validating
+A lightweight, production-ready Flutter/Dart package for validating Indian ID documents used in KYC, onboarding, and fintech workflows.
-**Indian ID documents** with structured results and flexible form field support.

-Perfect for **KYC, onboarding, fintech, business verification, and identity apps**.

----
+## Built with a strict core architecture, structured results, and UI-friendly helpers.

 ## 🚀 Live Demo